coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

 TEE itself upon first use: the initial filesystem creation requires access to the root key, and, as the TEE would need that anyway, such a setup scheme would allow for limiting the trust boundary to the bare minimum.

-However, a TEE should certainly not start to randomly create CocoonFS instances on any attached volumes whose formats it doesn't recognize and some sort of storage volume tagging mechanism is due.
-The CocoonFS format implements this by means of a special [filesystem creation header](#sec-mkfsinfo-header) marking the containing volume as intended for formatting with a CocoonFS instance at first use in the first place, and specifying all the core configuration parameters required for the filesystem creation.
+However, a TEE should certainly not start to randomly create CocoonFs instances on any attached volumes whose formats it doesn't recognize and some sort of storage volume tagging mechanism is due.
+The CocoonFs format implements this by means of a special [filesystem creation header](#sec-mkfsinfo-header) marking the containing volume as intended for formatting with a CocoonFs instance at first use in the first place, and specifying all the core configuration parameters required for the filesystem creation.

 **Attention**: the [filesystem creation header](#sec-mkfsinfo-header) is not authenticated at all, and thus, to thwart